temi0x/go-w3up/README.md

 ### Obtain proofs

 Proofs are delegations to your DID enabling it to perform tasks.
-Currently the best way to obtain proofs that will allow you to interact with the web3.storage API is to use the w3up JS CLI:
+Currently the best way to obtain proofs that will allow you to interact with the Storacha Network is to use the Storacha JS CLI:

 1. [Generate a DID](#generate-a-did) and make a note of it (the string starting with `did:key:...`)
-1. Install w3 CLI:
+2. Install w3 CLI:
     ```sh
-    npm install -g @web3-storage/w3cli
+    npm install -g @storacha/cli
     ```
-1. Create a space:
+3. Create a space:
     ```sh
-    w3 space create <NAME>
+    storacha space create <NAME>
     ```
-1. Delegate capabilities to your DID:
+4. Delegate capabilities to your DID:
     ```sh
-    w3 delegation create -c 'store/*' -c 'upload/*' <DID>`
+    storacha delegation create -c 'store/*' -c 'upload/*' <DID>`
     ```

 ## API